timlikesai/code-sandbox-mcp/.github/SECURITY.md

 ## Security Audit

 This project uses:
-- RuboCop for code quality
+- RuboCop for code quality and style enforcement
-- Reek for code smell detection
 - Bundler Audit for dependency vulnerabilities
 - SimpleCov for test coverage (99%+)